PostHog/posthog.com/contents/docs/deployment/deploy-heroku.md

 ## Running PostHog Behind a Proxy or Load Balancer

 If you're running PostHog behind a proxy or load balancer, you need to set the `IS_BEHIND_PROXY` environment variable to `True`.
+Depending on your setup, you might also need to set the `ALLOWED_HOSTS` [environment variable](/docs/configuring-posthog/environment-variables).

 For more information, visit our [dedicated page for running PostHog behind a proxy](/docs/configuring-posthog/running-behind-proxy).